rich-ma/coding-notes/hackerRank/count triplets.md

 - new code, but still doesnt address the first and second number not being in order
 - fixed issue with r = 1, used combinatorial statistics

+- finished the problem by creating a dictSecond that added each value.
+Initially stored the values of each of the first of the triplets at each index, but it dosent matter since every time we enoucnter it, we are already adding how many we've passed